wsvincent/djangox/README.md

 A framework for launching new Django projects quickly.
 Comes with a complete user authentication flow, custom user model, and social authentication options via Gmail, Facebook, Twitter, etc.

-> **NOTE**: This open source project is supported by my two published books [Django for Beginners](https://wsvincent.com/books/) and [REST APIs with Django](https://wsvincent.com/books/).
-Learn how to build, test, and deploy websites with Django.
+> **NOTE**: This open source project is supported by my two published books [Django for Beginners](https://djangoforbeginners.com/) and [REST APIs with Django](https://restapiswithdjango.com).
+Both of which have the first few chapters available for free online.
+Please take a look!

 ## Features